Heshanexe/Serverless-Web-Application-using-7-AWS-services/README.md

 **Prerequisites**

-To complete this tutorial, you will need an AWS account, AWS CLI installed, an account with ArcGIS to add mapping to your app, a text editor, and a web browser.
+For this project, I need an AWS account(which i already have) with AWS CLI installed, an account with ArcGIS to add mapping to your app, a text editor, and a web browser.
-If you don't already have an AWS account, you can follow the Setting Up Your AWS Environment getting started guide for a quick overview.

 **Application architecture**